English Sparkling Wine

 Price - ££

 English sparkling wine does not tend to be much cheaper than Champagne largely due to the differing economies of scale.
 In sparkling wine terms England & Wales produce only about 1% of Champagne's 310 million bottles per annum (66% of English and Welsh c.
 5 million bottle production is sparkling wine).
-There is potential, especially given climate change for the UK to extend its vineyards - in fact the aim is to double production by 2020.
+There is potential, especially given climate change, and the aim for the UK to extend its vineyards increase production hugely.

 There is great debate in the industry as to whether this level of pricing for English Sparkling Wine can be sustained.
 But if the quality is as good (in many cases) as Champagne and the wine more scarce, then it could be argued that it should be priced at least as high as Champagne.